Valero Energy

+According to a number of estimates, Valero has become a major producer of corn ethanol and renewable diesel, both low-carbon liquid transportation fuels.

 History

-Valero was created on January 1, 1980, as the successor of Coastal States Gas Corporation's Subsidiary, LoVaca Gathering Company.
-Valero took over the natural gas operations of the LoVaca Gathering Company, later renamed the Valero Transmission Company.
-The name Valero comes from Mission San Antonio de Valero, the original name of the Alamo.
-Valero acquired Corpus Christi Marine Services Company ("CCMS"), a small barge company in Corpus Christi, Texas in April 1981 when it purchased a stake in Saber Energy Inc. of Houston.
-In May 1985, Valero Refining and Marketing Company was born from Valero's subsidiary, Saber Energy, Inc.
+Valero was established on January 1, 1980, as a spinoff of Coastal States Gas Corporation's Subsidiary, LoVaca Gathering Company.
+The company took over the natural gas operations of the LoVaca Gathering Company, later renamed the Valero Transmission Company.
+In the 1970s, the Coastal company faced litigation due to its inability to honor contracts to supply utilities around Texas due to a natural gas shortage.
+After six years, Coastal agreed to a $1.6 billion settlement, which included the establishment of Valero as a new company.

+The name Valero comes from Mission San Antonio de Valero, the original name of the mission in the Alamo.
+The company acquired Corpus Christi Marine Services Company, a small barge company in Corpus Christi, Texas, in April 1981 when it purchased a stake in Saber Energy Inc. of Houston.
+In May 1985, Valero Refining and Marketing Company was born from Valero's subsidiary, Saber Energy Inc.

-In 1997, Valero Energy Company spun off its subsidiary, Valero, to its stockholders.
-At the same time, the remaining divisions, which consisted of natural gas operations, merged with a wholly owned subsidiary of Pacific Gas and Electric Company.
-In May of that year, the firm acquired Basis Petroleum, which left it with four refineries in Texas and Louisiana.
-In 1998, it then acquired a Paulsboro, New Jersey, refinery, the company's first outside of the Gulf Coast area.
+In 1997, Valero merged its natural gas service business with Pacific Gas and Electric Company and spun off its refining assets to form Valero Energy Corporation.
+At the same time, the remaining divisions, which consisted of natural gas operations, merged with a wholly owned subsidiary of PG&E. In May of that year, Valero Energy acquired three refineries from Bassis Petroleum.
+The following year, the company expanded its operations by purchasing the Paulsboro Refinery in New Jersey from Mobil, making it the second-largest independent refiner in the U.S.

-In 2000, Valero purchased ExxonMobil's Benicia, California, refinery and interest in 350 Exxon-branded service stations in California, mainly in the San Francisco Bay Area.
+In 2000, Valero purchased the Benicia, California, refinery and interest in 350 Exxon-branded service stations in California, mainly in the San Francisco Bay Area.
 The company also began retailing gasoline under the Valero brand.
-In June 2001, Valero acquired the Huntway Refining Company, along with two asphalt plants on the West Coast.
+In June 2001, Valero acquired two asphalt plants on the West Coast.